Sign In Forgot Password

 An avid supporter of Israel, Rabbi Sirbu has led four congregational trips there.
 During these journeys, participants felt the sense of history that comes with exploring the land and learned about the important social, religious, and legal forces that shape what Israel is and what it can be.

 Social action is an integral part of Rabbi Sirbu’s rabbinate.
 His experience as a legislative assistant at the Religious Action Center in Washington, DC, gave him valuable background on the Reform movement’s history of social action, which he brought here to Temple Emeth.
 In August 2015, he participated in the NAACP's American Journey for Justice, marching for a day in South Carolina.
 In 2019, he led a trip to Alabama to explore Jewish heritage and civil rights.
 He is an active member of the New Jersey Social Justice Remembrance Coalition and the RAC-NJ School Integration Task Force.
+In May 2023, Rabbi Sirbu received an honorary Doctor of Divinity degree from the Hebrew Union College-Jewish Institute of Religion.

 He is a past chair of the the Intergroup Relations Committee of the Jewish Community Relations Council, Jewish Federation of Northern New Jersey.
 He served as president for two years of the North Jersey Board of Rabbis and currently serves as co-chair of its annual community night of learning, Sweet Tastes of Torah.